 Subject Source: Library of Congress Subject Headings

 Found in 4 Collections and/or Records:

 Abstract A collection of letters of Anthony Benezet (1713-1784), a prominent Friend, philanthropist and teacher.
-These letters, which are addressed to various persons, reflect cultural and religious aspects, the efforts of Friends to abolish slavery, interest in education, opposition to intolerance and war, missionary work, and observations on the Indians.
-Mention is made in the letters of Conrad Weiser, George Whitfield, Samuel Wetherill, and others; and there are frequent references to publications in...
+These letters, which are addressed to various persons, reflect cultural and religious aspects, the efforts of Friends to abolish slavery, interest in education, opposition to intolerance and war, missionary work, and observations on Indigenous Americans.
+Mention is made in the letters of Conrad Weiser, George Whitfield, Samuel Wetherill, and others; and there are frequent references to...

 Dates: 1750 - 1936

 Marion Coddington Bromley and Ernest Bromley were active members of the Society of Friends, absolute pacifists, war tax resisters, and worked for racial integration in the United States.
 They are best remembered as founders of the Peacemakers, and as war tax resisters.

 Overview Stephen G. Cary graduated from Germantown Friends School in 1933 and from Haverford College in 1937.
 He earned a master's degree in international administration from Columbia University in 1943.
 Between 1946 and 1969, Cary worked for the American Friends Service Committee (AFSC), and was the chairman of the AFSC from 1979 to 1991.
 Cary was a member of the Haverford College Board of Managers from 1955 to 1969.
 In 1969, he joined the staff as vice president of development.
 He was acting...

 "War Taxes: The Experience of Philadelphia Yearly Meeting Quakers, 1681-1800"